 Why it's a winner: You work all the major muscles of your upper back, as well as your biceps.

 How to: Stand with your feet shoulder-width apart, bend your knees, and bend forward at the hips.
 Engage your abs without hunching your back.
 Hold weights beneath your shoulders, keeping your hands shoulder-width apart.
 Bend your elbows and lift both hands toward the sides of your body.
 Pause, then slowly lower your hands to the starting position.
+Can perform with a bar or dumbbells.

 First, do this move without weights so you learn the right motions.
 If you have trouble doing bent-over rows while standing up, support your weight by sitting on an incline bench, facing backward.